latrobe-design-system/latrobe-design-system.github.io/_docs/guidelines/create-a-new-component.md

 ### Set up

-It is recommended to not touch the generated ds-ltu.scss and import it into a main.scss file.
-You can import the ds-ltu.scss in the main.scss file like so:
+It is recommended to not touch the generated ds-ltu.scss and import it into a ds-ltu.scss file.
+You can import the ds-ltu.scss in the ds-ltu.scss file like so:

 `@import "./ds-ltu.scss";`